benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - So we've talked about CSR, SSR & just now SSG
+  - Lemme confuse you by adding one more acronym 😆
-- As I mentioned, the trouble with SSG is it's built once
+- As I mentioned, the trouble with SSG is that it's built once
-  - We like that it's super fast because it's cacheable
+- We like that it's super fast because it's cacheable...
-  - But the rendered HTML never changes until the next build
+  - But the rendered HTML never changes until we trigger another build
-- Here's where incremental static regeneration aims to improve SSG
+- Here's where **incremental static regeneration** aims to improve SSG...
+  - by bringing the server to the party 🎉

 /////
 <!-- .slide: data-background="url(../../img/nextjs/salamander-michaela-klikova-izRfVtrRX30-unsplash.jpg) no-repeat top" data-background-size="cover" -->